-During FY2013, \$1,681,402 was transferred from Unrestricted Instruction and General to cover Educational Consultation Training salaries, benefits, and expenses, and capital outlay involving vehicles, technology devices, network servers, and construction costs not covered by the bond proceeds.
+During FY2014, \$700,000 was transferred from Unrestricted Instruction and General to cover Educational Consultation Training salaries, benefits, and expenses.
+The total expenditures for ECT were \$899,996 and the difference was covered by the division's fund balance.

 MANAGEMENT'S DISCUSSION AND ANALYSIS (UNAUDITED) - CONTINUED REQUIRED SUPPLEMENTARY INFORMATION